skift-org/skift/readme.md

 ## About

-> **⚠ Warning:** skiftOS is currently in the early stages of development and is not yet ready for daily use.
+> **⚠ Warning**<br> skiftOS is currently in the early stages of development and is not yet ready for daily use.
 Please do not use it in production environments.
 Here be dragons! 🐉

 **skiftOS** is a hobby operating system built from scratch for ARM, x86, and RISC-V architectures.
 It is designed to be simple, modern, and modular, featuring a modern C++ core library, reactive UI, and a capability-based microkernel. skiftOS values simplicity, modernity, and modularity, and has several notable features such as multi-architecture support and easy hackability.
 It is free and open-source under the MIT license.